gregwhitaker/ratpack-configoverride-example/README.md

 An example of layering configuration mechanisms in [Ratpack](https://www.ratpack.io).

+This example starts a simple Ratpack application that loads a default database configuration from `config.yaml`.
+The default database configuration can be overridden by setting environment variables.

 ## Running the Example
 1. Start the example application by running the following command: